accolver/dead-mans-switch/memory-bank/overview.md

-# Key Fate: A Dead Man's Switch — Project Overview
+# KeyFate: A Dead Man's Switch — Project Overview

 ## Purpose

-Key Fate is a secure dead man's switch platform.
+KeyFate is a secure dead man's switch platform using client-side Shamir's Secret Sharing.
 Users create secrets (e.g., private keys, sensitive info) that are disclosed to a chosen recipient if the user fails to check in.
+Secret creation and recovery happen 100% client-side, ensuring we never have access to users' original secrets.
 Designed for personal use (journalists, estate planning, crypto holders), with future B2B potential.

 ## Core User Story